Neuberger Berman Group LLC Purchases 90,273 Shares of Prologis, Inc. (NYSE:PLD)

 The company also recently declared a quarterly dividend, which was paid on Friday, December 31st.
 Investors of record on Tuesday, December 14th were given a dividend of $0.63 per share.
 This represents a $2.52 annualized dividend and a dividend yield of 1.64%.
 The ex-dividend date was Monday, December 13th.
 Prologis’s dividend payout ratio (DPR) is currently 63.96%.

 Several research firms have issued reports on PLD.
+Royal Bank of Canada upped their price target on shares of Prologis from $164.00 to $170.00 in a research report on Monday, January 24th.
+Morgan Stanley upped their price target on shares of Prologis from $165.00 to $175.00 and gave the company an “overweight” rating in a research report on Wednesday, December 15th.
+The Goldman Sachs Group upped their price target on shares of Prologis from $184.00 to $209.00 in a research report on Friday, January 21st.
 Robert W. Baird upped their price target on shares of Prologis from $142.00 to $163.00 in a research report on Thursday, January 20th.
-The Goldman Sachs Group upped their price target on shares of Prologis from $184.00 to $209.00 in a research report on Friday, January 21st.
-Truist Financial upped their price target on shares of Prologis from $158.00 to $166.00 in a research report on Tuesday, January 18th.
-Wells Fargo & Company upped their price target on shares of Prologis from $160.00 to $175.00 and gave the company an “overweight” rating in a research report on Friday, November 19th.
-Finally, Barclays increased their target price on shares of Prologis from $159.00 to $161.00 and gave the stock an “overweight” rating in a report on Tuesday, October 19th.
+Finally, BTIG Research upped their price target on shares of Prologis from $146.00 to $161.00 and gave the company a “buy” rating in a research report on Wednesday, October 20th.
 Two equities research analysts have rated the stock with a hold rating, eight have issued a buy rating and two have given a strong buy rating to the stock.
 According to MarketBeat.com, the company has an average rating of “Buy” and a consensus target price of $161.92.

 About Prologis